zakilive/iot-cloud-riot/README.md

    PREFIX_CONF := uhcp
     ```

-   this configuration file is also available in `utils/Gnrc_makefile`
+   this configuration file is also available in `utils/Gnrc_makefile` and can rename as Makefile

 5. Find the USB-port to which the dongle has been connected.
      ``` bash